Home Help for families Information & Advice Benefits & money Benefits & tax credits Disability Living Allowance (DLA)

 It can be paid regardless of whether you are working or not.
 It isn’t means-tested, so it does not matter what income or savings you have.

 Your child will also have to meet certain rules linked to their immigration status and the length of time they have lived in the UK.
-If your child hasn’t been in the UK for 104 weeks in the last three years, call our free helpline for more advice.
+If your child is aged three years or above and hasn’t been in the UK for at least 26 weeks out of the last year, call our free helpline for more advice.

 Three months is usually the earliest you can get the DLA care component (unless your child has a terminal condition).